riptano/astra-portal-getting-started/gettingStartedWithAstraBlock/README.md

 None

 ## 1 Introduction to Astra Block
 With Astra Block, you can stream real-time blockchain data directly to your Astra database.
-Simply enable the feature within Astra, create a blockchain database and start receiving data.
+Simply enable the feature within Astra, create a blockchain database and start receiving real-time blockchain data.

+We currently support Ethereum Mainnet and testnets, with Polygon and Bitcoin coming soon.
+Interested in support for other chains?
+[Let us know](mailto:blockchain@datastax.com).

 ## 2 Example Queries